As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 The harder the material, the longer it will take to tumble.
 And since most rocks that you can tumble are quite hard, it may easily take more than a week to see your stones once again.
 However, if you want to find out the different values for various rocks, read on, as I have prepared a special treat for you!

-Today I am going to show you exactly how long does it take to tumble various rocks.
+Today I am going to show you exactly how long it takes to tumble various rocks.
 I am going to show you what influences the duration of rock tumbling, and there are quite a couple of factors, so activate your rock tumblers as you read this, and let’s begin!

 If you are interested in checking out the best rock tumblers you can find them by clicking here (Amazon link).